-A new study has revealed what women already knew: Our health is being compromised by long-working hours combined with unpaid domestic duties.
+A 2017 study has revealed what women already knew: Our health is being compromised by long-working hours combined with unpaid domestic duties.

 The research, conducted by the Australian National University, shows that the healthy work limit for women is just 34 hours per week versus up to 47 hours per week for men—thanks to the time women lose on domestic and care duties.

 But most women with full time positions work much, much more than 34 hour-weeks: Using data from 8,000 adults from the Household, Income and Labour Dynamics in Australia (HILDA) Survey, researchers found that two thirds of Australia's full time employees work for more than 40 hours.

 Men have a time advantage in the labour market that women don't have.